Belgrano Athletic Club

 Belgrano Athletic Club is an Argentine amateur sports club from Belgrano, Buenos Aires.
 One of Argentina's oldest institutions still in existence, Belgrano was one of the four clubs that founded the Argentine Rugby Union in 1899.
 The senior team currently competes at Top 12, the first division of the Unión de Rugby de Buenos Aires league system.

 Belgrano Athletic was one of the most prominent teams during the first years of football in Argentina, having won three domestic league titles, one national cup and two international cups.
 Belgrano's arch-rival during those years was Alumni, also from Belgrano neighborhood.
-Belgrano disaffiliated from the Argentine Association in late 1910s, focusing on rugby union and other sports.
+Belgrano disaffiliated from the Argentine Association in the late 1910s, focusing on rugby union and other sports.
 Football is no longer practised at the club.

 Belgrano's field hockey team currently takes part of Metropolitano championships organised by the Buenos Aires Hockey Association.

 The club's facilities are divided between two locations: its main building (Sede Virrey del Pino) sited in Belgrano and another one located in Pilar (Anexo Pinazo).

 Apart from the sports mentioned above, several activities are practised at the club nowadays, such as bowls, contract bridge, cricket, squash, swimming, and tennis.

 History

 The beginning: Football

-There are records of a football match played by the members of the "Club Inglés de Belgrano" in 1894, where Belgrano Athletic Club was officially founded on 17 August 1896.
+The club was formed from the merger of Buenos Aires and Rosario Railway A.C. and St. Lawrence Club (a neighbour institution which had been formed shortime ago) on 17 August 1896.
+The recently created "Belgrano Athletic Club" took over the land (and field) rented by the BA&RR on Virrey del Pino and Superí to set their headquarters.

 Belgrano AC participated in the Primera División from 1896 to 1916.
 The squad won three league titles in 1899, 1904 and 1908, and also won a number of other tournaments including domestic cup Copa de Honor and international competitions Tie Cup (in 1900) and Copa de Honor Cousenier (1907).

 Belgrano Athletic played one of the earliest football rivalries against Belgrano neighbours Alumni, the most successful team of Argentine until its dissolution in 1911.
 Both teams were so strong that they won all of the thirteen league titles contested between 1899 and 1911 (that was the last year of Alumni football team competing in Argentine league, being officially dissolved in 1913).

 Belgrano AC would achieve a historic victory over River Plate, defeating the Millonario 10–1 in 1912.
 That was the worst defeat of River Plate in club's history.

 Despite being one of the most notable football teams during the first years of that sport in Argentina, Belgrano was relegated from the Argentine Primera División, along with Quilmes in 1916.

 Belgrano never returned to the first division, and the club later disaffiliated from the Argentine Association, focusing on the practise of other sports, mainly rugby union.